Important Information for our Patients Regarding Controlled Substance Laws in Wyoming

 1. There will no longer be any written (or paper) prescriptions allowed for any medication which is controlled.
-This includes not only narcotic medications such as Percocet (oxycodone) or Vicodin (hydrocodone) which are frequently given by us for relief of acute post-operative pain, but also all benzodiazepines (such as Xanax, Ativan, Valium), prescription night time sleep aids (like Ambien and Lunesta), hormone preparations that contain testosterone, some muscle relaxants, some prescription weight loss medications (including phentermine), cough suppressants that contain codeine, and some drugs used to treat gut motility problems to name a few.
+This includes not only narcotic medications such as Percocet (oxycodone) or Vicodin (hydrocodone) which are frequently given by us for relief of acute post-operative pain, but also all benzodiazepines (such as Xanax, Ativan, and Valium), prescription night time sleep aids (like Ambien and Lunesta), hormone preparations that contain testosterone, some muscle relaxants, some prescription weight loss medications (including phentermine), cough suppressants that contain codeine, and some drugs used to treat gut motility problems to name a few.

 2. All prescriptions for controlled substances of any kind will be kept in a database maintained by the state of Wyoming.